 Commentary.
 Commercial and industrial storage yards can have a severe adverse impact on the property values of adjacent property owners.
 The Council finds that in the case of these businesses, a simple standard may both be adequate to provide this protection in all cases.
 As a consequence, the Council grants the zoning official with broad discretion in determining the appropriate screening for these storage facilities.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Apartments